 What are the important dates in the property assessment and taxation process?

-January - May Assessment notices are mailed to property owners.
+February/March - Assessment notices are mailed to property owners.
 You have 60 days to file a complaint as per your assessment notice.

-April – June Council approves the tax rates and tax notices are mailed to property owners based on the assessed values collected on July 1 of the previous year.
+April/May - Council approves the tax rates and tax notices are mailed to property owners based on the assessed values collected on July 1 of the previous year.

 Where can I see a simple example of how property assessments relate to property taxes?